witer33/subroll/README.md

 # subroll
 Automatically choose a random IPv6 address from your subnet.
-Currently it only supports Linux and requests.
+Currently it only supports Linux.

 # AnyIP